claymfischer/ontogeny/README.md

-# biotools
+# ontogeny tools

-Ontogeny tools are designed for biologists that have no background in bioinformatics.
+Ontogeny tools are designed for biologists with no background in bioinformatics.
 They use a lot of color and simplicity on the command line to make the transition from wet lab to computer lab more manageable.

 They are bash shell scripts I have put together while working with biological data on UNIX/Linux servers.
 I try and maintain cross-platform compatibility where possible.